 Quartz Mountain

 Union Peak.
-To the left is Highrock Mountain and to the right of Highrock Mountain are the Rabbit Ears (post), a rock outcrop sticking up over a ridge.
+To the left is Highrock Mountain and to the right of Highrock Mountain are the Rabbit Ears (

 The end of the old road section.